Semester 1, 2023

 - become familiar with the days of the week and connect days to familiar events, actions and routines;

-- count, compare and order collections and objects up to 20 and beyond;
+- count, compare and order collections and objects up to 10;

 - develop efficient counting strategies in order to count small collections, make comparisons between sets and match numbers to sets;